NexusSfan/lillydecomp/CONTRIBUTING.md

 There's no good tools for this yet.

 ## Compiling
-We are using [cc2600](https://github.com/steux/cc2600) to compile the code.
+We are using [cc65](https://cc65.github.io) to compile the code.
+We might switch to a different compiler in the future.